The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 Then, we moved on to sitting poses, and I couldn’t believe how beautiful they were turning out.
 We were just getting started, and I was in love!

-After we exhausted this style, she changed out of her jeans and threw a pair of leggings on.
+After we exhausted this set, she changed out of her jeans and threw a pair of leggings on.

 We met by the window.